mrfikri-ai/concave_optimization/README.md

 The Falk-Hoffman algorithm has been modified.
 This repository does not guarantee that the flow is the same as in the paper; it is simply testing code.

 Python file Tuy_Rosen.py
-is a numerical simulation from a paper entitled:
+is a numerical simulation from a paper entitled: Cutting Plane/Tabu Search Algorithms for Low Rank Concave Quadratic Programming Problems
+Please examine the code first to the algorithm's steps in the paper.

+## Use it with your own risk
+Meaning, double check the code here before you use it.
+I sometimes doubt with my skill for translating mathematical steps to code implementation.